MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.7.0-release-notes.md

 Fee estimation improvements
 ---------------------------

-Fee estimation has been significantly improved with Bitcoin Core 0.15, with more accurate fee estimates used by the wallet and a wider range of options for advanced users of the `estimatesmartfee` and `estimaterawfee` RPCs (See [PR 10199](https://github.com/bitcoin/bitcoin/pull/10199)).
+Fee estimation has been significantly improved with Xep Core 0.15, with more accurate fee estimates used by the wallet and a wider range of options for advanced users of the `estimatesmartfee` and `estimaterawfee` RPCs (See [PR 10199](https://github.com/bitcoin/bitcoin/pull/10199)).

 ### Changes to internal logic and wallet behavior